AI bubble: AI build-out financing

 Concerns were raised that leading AI tech firms were using circular financing and investment to artificially boost their valuations.
-In September, Nvidia made a $100 billion investment into OpenAI, expanding the pre-existing stake that it held in the company.
-This agreement was made on the expectation that OpenAI would power additional data centres using the chips that it had been buying from Nvidia, establishing a circular flow of money.
+In September, Nvidia announced a $100 billion investment into OpenAI, expanding the pre-existing stake that it held in the company.
+This agreement was made on the expectation that OpenAI would power additional data centres using the GPUs that it had been buying from Nvidia, establishing a circular flow of money.

-In October, OpenAI purchased billions of dollars worth of electronics from AMD, a rival of Nvidia, to supply its development of AI in an agreement that made it one of the largest shareholders in the company.
+In October 2025, OpenAI purchased billions of dollars worth of graphics cards and CPUs from AMD, a rival of Nvidia, to supply its development of AI in an agreement that made it one of the largest shareholders in the company.
 Microsoft also held a large stake in OpenAI, and Oracle Corporation, a computing company, also entered into a $300 billion deal with the company.

 Bank of England statement

 The Bank of England warned of the growing risks of a global market correction due to a possible overvaluation of leading AI tech firms in the stock market, such as OpenAI, which more than tripled its value from $157 billion in October 2024 to $500 billion the following year.
-These valuations, they claimed, could be further harmed if the infrastructure requirements for sustaining the technology were too high to be met.
+The bank also warned that those valuations could fall further if the cost of the infrastructure needed to run AI systems proved too high.
 They added that investors were not properly cautioned about the risks of a stock market crash were AI to fall short of market expectations.

 The International Monetary Fund agreed with and reinforced the bank's claims.
 Kristalina Georgieva, a Bulgarian economist and the 12th managing director of the IMF, also drew comparisons to the dot-com bubble of 2001, highlighting that a market correction could stunt global growth and weaken the economies of developing countries.

+Debt

+Debt funding has also raised the risk of the bubble.
+In 2025, analysts at Morgan Stanley estimated that debt used to fund data centers could exceed $1 trillion by 2028.
+Many data center debt bonds are either BBB-rated or junk-rated bonds.

+Dot-com bubble comparisons

+The AI bubble has drawn comparisons to the dot-com bubble of the 2000s.
+Billionaire investor Ray Dalio, who predicted the 2008 financial crisis, warned that the AI bubble echoes the dot-com in the overvaluation of tech stocks amid low interest rates.
+In October 2025, Julien Garran, a researcher and partner at MacroStrategy Partnership, argued that the AI boom represented an unusually large and dangerous bubble, estimating it to be 17 times larger than the dot-com bubble and four times larger than the 2008 real-estate bubble.